ISISDataPolicy/policy/data_policy.md

 4.2.1 It will not be the responsibility of ISIS to ensure that software to read / manipulate result data is available.

-4.2.2 Result data created by users of the DAaaS platform will be stored on medium-term storage, subject to volume restrictions.
+4.2.2 Result data created by users of facility-provided computing infrastructure will be stored on medium-term storage, subject to volume restrictions.

 4.2.3 For STFC staff, the [eData service](https://edata.stfc.ac.uk/) is provided to upload result data and associated metadata for long-term storage, subject to volume restrictions.
 ISIS currently does not provide any such facility for non-STFC staff.